lucy-schick/hsp/README.md

-Custom template for New Graph Environment Ltd. reporting
+Health and Safety Plan for New Graph Environment Ltd.

 see `scripts/run.R`

 Track version changes in [`NEWS.md`]('NEWS.md`)

 Adapted from a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
 Please see the page "[Get Started](https://bookdown.org/yihui/bookdown/get-started.html)" at https://bookdown.org/yihui/bookdown/ for how to compile this example into HTML.
 More detailed instructions are available here https://bookdown.org/yihui/bookdown/build-the-book.html.